yingding/android-examples/WearAwaysOnExample/README.md

 * Updated root and module `build.gradle` files
 * Renamed the package name to a more self explanatory name
 * Added additional comprehensive code docs, and further useful URLs (web resources) in code comments to make this example codes more understandable
+* Upgrade draw count to AutomicInteger to avoid non-automic operation

 Android AlwaysOn Sample
 =======================